SachinNegi10/AirStrike_Game/README.md

 # Features

 Intuitive Controls: Smooth and responsive controls for an immersive gaming experience. <br>
-Diverse Enemies: Multiple enemy types with unique behaviors and attack patterns.
+Diverse Enemies: Multiple enemy types with unique behaviors and attack patterns.<br>
-Power-ups: Collect power-ups to enhance your aircraft's abilities and firepower.
+Power-ups: Collect power-ups to enhance your aircraft's abilities and firepower.<br>
-Challenging Levels: Progress through increasingly difficult levels that test your skills and reflexes.
+Challenging Levels: Progress through increasingly difficult levels that test your skills and reflexes.<br>
-Retro Graphics: Classic arcade-inspired graphics with a modern twist.
+Retro Graphics: Classic arcade-inspired graphics with a modern twist.<br>
-Sound Effects: Dynamic sound effects to enhance the gameplay experience.
+Sound Effects: Dynamic sound effects to enhance the gameplay experience.<br>

 # How to Play

-Move: Use the arrow keys to maneuver your aircraft.
+Move: Use the arrow keys to maneuver your aircraft.<br>
-Shoot: Press the spacebar to fire your weapons.
+Shoot: Press the spacebar to fire your weapons.<br>
-Dodge: Avoid enemy fire and obstacles to stay alive.
+Dodge: Avoid enemy fire and obstacles to stay alive.<br>
-Collect: Pick up power-ups to gain special abilities and improve your firepower.
+Collect: Pick up power-ups to gain special abilities and improve your firepower.<br>